St Filumena’s Catholic Primary School – English Curriculum Statement

 During the teaching activities each week, a number of assessment opportunities are also planned into the programme.
 The emphasis is on the importance of learning to spell, rather than being tested on spelling.

-There are regular timetabled slots for handwriting to ensure that children build up their handwriting skills every day.
+We ensure that children build up their handwriting skills every day with lots of practise writing.
 We make the physical process of writing – handwriting – enjoyable from the start, so children see themselves as ‘writers’.
 We use mnemonics – memory pictures – to help children visualise the letter or join before they write it down.
 Children need to practise handwriting under the guidance of a teacher so they do not develop habits that will be difficult to undo later so we make sure that handwriting is always a guided activity.

 We link handwriting to our Read Write Inc. Phonics in KS1 and there are three handwriting stages.